MTD2A/Train_Emergency_Stop/README.md

 If the Least Significant Bit (S0) is set to one (0001), the value is the E-Stop command.
 E-Stop is a Broadcast command, meaning that all decoders will immediately change to STOP and all moving trains halt.

 > [!NOTE]
-Unlike some other suppliers, Massoth Central Station disconnects the connection to the rails during emergency stops.
+Unlike some other suppliers, Massoth Central Station disconnects the power to the rails during emergency stops.

 By pressing the Emergency Stop button on your [throttle](https://dccwiki.com/Throttle) the command station generates a broadcast packet with the E-Stop command and that is immediately transmitted to the [booster](https://dccwiki.com/Booster) and onto the rails.
 Everything in motion will immediately stop.
 The Standard states that the decoder shall immediately cease applying power to the motor.